ZairGitHub/Bomberman-LBP2/README.md

 ### Gameplay (Multiplayer)
 Players have two minutes to complete their objective: to blow up the other players and survive to win as the last player standing.
 Players will drop bombs in an effort to remove the soft blocks that obstruct their paths between one another.
 In doing so, they will discover power-ups which they can pick up to strengthen their ability to survive.
-If two or more players are alive after the alloted two minutes have passed, the game is declared to be a draw and the alive players share the victory together.
+If two or more players are alive after the allotted two minutes have passed, the game is declared to be a draw and the alive players share the victory together.

 // Multiplayer Frame Image